caguilarcr/cs6242-team48/README.md

 2. Install all packages listed in `requirements.txt` using the command `python -m pip install -r requirements.txt`

 ### 2. Processing Tweet stances
 Don't want to run this step?
-Feel free to skip and use the output files we have already generated.
+Feel free to skip and use the output files we have already generated and skip to step 4.

 #### 2.1.
 Download the partial dataset
 1. Download the csv containing 20M tweet IDs (and some more information) of 2020 related election tweets from: